ssmlee04/blog/_posts/2017-08-02-elixir-basics.md

 ### Summary

+Its original use case was to program Ericsson’s telephone switches.

 A float is 64-bit double precision and support e for exponent values:
 Floating point numbers require a decimal after at least one digit An atom is a constant whose name is its value.